What is the global ZenML config

 Using the default local database.

-Running with active project: 'default' (global)
+Running with active workspace: 'default' (global)

 ┃ ACTIVE │ STACK NAME │ SHARED │ OWNER │ ARTIFACT_STORE │ ORCHESTRATOR ┃

 ┃ 👉 │ default │ ❌ │ default │ default │ default ┃

 The following is an example of the layout of the Global Config Directory immediately after initialization:

 ├── config.yaml <- Global Configuration Settings